Novartis/torchsurv/docs/notebooks/loss.md

 #### When should I use the Flexible Survival model?

 Use the **Flexible Survival model** when you do not want to impose any parametric assumption on the hazard function.
-Here, the hazard $\lambda_i(t)$ is learned directly from a neural network, which can capture complex, time-varying patterns.
+Here, the hazard $h_i(t)$ is learned directly from a neural network, which can capture complex, time-varying patterns.
 Because this model has no closed form for the cumulative hazard, `TorchSurv` uses the trapezoidal rule to approximate the log-likelihood numerically.

 **Use the Flexible Survival model if:**
 - You suspect that the hazard changes in a complex, nonlinear way over time.